Decomposing Global Feature Effects Based on Feature Interactions: Empirical Validation and Analyses of GADGET

-To summarize, when SD without recalculation is used, the two-way interaction with $\xv_3$ is primarily detected, while features of a third ($\xv_4$ and $\xv_5$) or fourth order ($\xv_2$) interaction are rarely considered for splitting.
-By contrast, for most repetitions of the other three methods, we find that interactions of a higher order are also detected.
-This supports our hypothesis regarding higher-order effects and the theoretical differences of the considered feature effect methods.

-Note that due to recalculating the Shapley values after each split, the order of interactions is reduced.
-For example, recalculating Shapley values in the subspace $\{\mathcal{X}|\xv_3 \leq 0\}$ reduces the three-way interaction $\xv_1\cdot\mathbbm{1}_{\xv_3\leq 0}\mathbbm{1}_{\xv_4 > 0}$ to the two-way interaction $\xv_1\cdot\mathbbm{1}_{\xv_4 > 0}$ and, thus, the weight of the interaction increases for the next split.
-Consequently, we receive similar results for these settings as we do for PD.
-However, one might consider that the recalculation can be computationally expensive.
+To summarize, when SD without recalculation is used, the two-way interaction with $\xv_3$ is primarily detected, while features of a third-order ($\xv_4$ and $\xv_5$) or fourth-order ($\xv_2$) interaction are rarely considered for splitting.
+In contrast, the other three methods frequently detect higher-order interactions.
+This supports our hypothesis regarding higher-order effects and the theoretical differences among the feature effect methods.
+Note that recalculating the Shapley values after each split reduces the order of interactions.
+For example, recalculating Shapley values in the subspace $\{\mathcal{X}|\xv_3 \leq 0\}$ reduces the three-way interaction $\xv_1\cdot\mathbbm{1}_{\xv_3\leq 0}\mathbbm{1}_{\xv_4 > 0}$ to the two-way interaction $\xv_1\cdot\mathbbm{1}_{\xv_4 > 0}$ and thus the weight of the interaction increases for the next split.
+As a result, the outcomes are similar to those for PD.
+However, recalculation can be computationally expensive.